-When Amy Clark [IT Business Relationship Manager] of Simplot took the stage to present at Smoke Jumpers XV, she offered an impactful message: without a defined sales process your CRM initiate will fall flat.
+When Amy Clark [IT Business Relationship Manager, J.R.
+Simplot] took the stage to present at Smoke Jumpers XV, she offered an impactful message: without a defined sales process your CRM initiate will fall flat.

 As part of the sales process road-mapping, it was critical to involve cross-functional teams.
 Involving customer service, demand planning, and other stakeholder groups not only as part of the upfront design phase but through UAT, training and into production.
 This helped to instill accountability and responsibility.